baptiste-bonnaudet/vault-ruby-wrapper/README.md

 # vault-ruby-wrapper

-This is a tiny gem to wrap the vault ruby api to one line call Vault generaric secrets!
+This is a tiny gem to wrap the vault ruby api to one line call Vault generic secrets!

 ## Installation
 Build and install gem: